 "In Gridville mind-numbing complex systems struggle to regulate and maintain order in a cyber-optic spider web where lust and greed are lynchpins for celebrity obsessed, creature comfort driven, image-conscious consumers."
 V. Quatroche, 2005

-This new notation from Gridville, is a first in a series of images constructed and grabbed through an image generator, a sort of playground.
+These new notations from Gridville are a series of images constructed and grabbed through an image generator, a sort of playground.

 A fitting way to create images that are a synthesis of momentary notations; a compilation of photographs, drawings, and miscellany amassed over time, here in Gridville.